terkelg/awesome-creative-coding/README.md

 #### Web Hosting

 Some projects need a host or server.
-Here are some options that are low to no cost, at least to start with.
+Here are some options that can be free or low cost.

 - Static sites
     - [Neocities.org](https://neocities.org) - "Neocities is here to bring back the creativity and free expression to the world wide web that made it great."
 You get to host HTML, CSS, images, and so on.
 And you get your own subdomain.
 It's free and funded by donations.
 You get your own subdomain too!
 [You can browse other neocities.org sites.](https://neocities.org/browse)
     - [GitHub Pages](https://pages.github.com) - Good for static sites or landing pages.
+    - [NearlyFreeSpeech.NET](https://www.nearlyfreespeech.net) has cheap static hosting options.
 - Need a backend?
+    - [NearlyFreeSpeech.NET](https://www.nearlyfreespeech.net) — [Pay-as-you go, $0.25 to start, no minimums or monthly fees.](https://www.nearlyfreespeech.net/services/pricing) Tried and true since 2002!
     - There are free tiers for popular cloud hosting providers including Heroku, Google Cloud, and AWS.
         - [Heroku free tier](https://www.heroku.com/free)
         - [Google Cloud AKA App Engine free tier](https://cloud.google.com/free/)